AmeliaBeep/FoodFeed/README.md

 ### Automated Test Suite

-Testing was primarly achieved through unit tests that checked the processing of data and requests worked as intended.
+Testing was primarily achieved through unit tests that checked the processing of data and requests worked as intended.
 The test suite finds no errors and all 59 cases pass.
 It is worth noting that it takes a long time to complete the suite, which would be greatly reduced if the Cloudinary endpoint were mocked.

 <div align="center">
   <img src="static/images/readme/testing-and-validation-screenshots/test-suite-results.png" alt="Screenshot showcasing 100% pass rate of unit tests" width="55%">